joshcord99/No-I-In-Team-KanBan/README.md

 # No-I-In-Team-KanBan

 A modern Kanban board application with JWT authentication for secure task management.
-Features a clean separation between landing page and dashboard functionality.

 ## Live Demo